Return of the Prodigal Son (Law & Order: Special Victims Unit): Production

 On March 31, 2020, NBC announced that it had ordered a 13-episode series with Meloni reprising his role as Stabler in a then-untitled SVU spinoff, to be produced by Dick Wolf.
 Later announced as Law & Order: Organized Crime, the new series centers on an organized crime task force.

 Meloni's spin-off was initially slated for a fall release; plans for the series, however, were delayed to 2021 as a result of the COVID-19 pandemic.
 As a result of this, plans for him to appear in the 22nd season premiere of Law & Order: Special Victims Unit were subsequently scrapped, the showrunner, Warren Leight, deciding to wait until the night of Meloni's spin-off new premiere date.

 This episode was originally intended to be the season's seventh episode, but it was pushed back due to production of both the pilot episode of Law & Order: Organized Crime as well as this episode not being completed in time for the original airdate.

 Response

 Ratings

-"Return of the Prodigal Son" was watched by 8.03 million viewers, scoring a 1.7 rating/10 share among adults 18–49.
+"Return of the Prodigal Son" was watched by 8.03 million viewers, more than double the previous episode, and the most viewers for any episode of SVU since 2015, scoring a 1.7 rating/10 share among adults 18–49.